 Major changes in this revision involve introducing new terms such as air release time, automatic particle counter, civil enclosure for oil piping, flushing, oil cleanliness level, oil mist eliminator, oil purification unit, oil room, pipe-in-pipe, and strainer.

-The Composition of the committee, responsible for the formulation of this standard is listed in Annex A.
+The composition of the Committee, responsible for the formulation of this standard is given in Annex A.

 Indian Standard